Income Tax Act 2007

 Illustration for Income Tax Act 2007

 When you hear the term foreign income tax, it means a tax from another country.
-You need to know it can be a tax that meets certain requirements, such as those outlined in section YA 2(5).
-It can also be a tax that is part of a double tax agreement, which helps prevent you from being taxed twice.
-You should be aware that foreign income tax includes some specific types of taxes from other countries.
-These taxes are called qualified domestic minimum top-up taxes, as defined in Article 10.1.1 of the global anti-base erosion model rules.
-It also includes taxes that are similar to the taxes imposed by the Income Tax Act.
-However, foreign income tax does not include certain taxes based on specific model rules.
-These rules are outlined in Articles 2.1 to 2.3 and 2.4 to 2.6 of the global anti-base erosion model rules.
-You can find more information about these rules and how they apply in the Taxation (Annual Rates for 2023–24, Multinational Tax, and Remedial Matters) Act 2024.
+This tax must meet certain requirements, which are explained in section YA 2(5).
+It can also be a tax that is part of a double tax agreement.
+You need to know that foreign income tax includes some specific types of taxes from other countries.
+These are called qualified domestic minimum top-up taxes, and multinational top-up taxes, which are explained in schedule 25B.
+However, it does not include taxes based on certain rules, like Articles 2.1 to 2.3 and 2.4 to 2.6 of the global anti-base erosion model rules.
+Foreign income tax is an important concept when talking about tax credits.
+You should understand what it means to make sense of tax rules.
+It is a term used in the context of taxes and tax agreements between countries.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.